 | 4 March, 2021

 February 21st of this year marked the 15th anniversary since the United States Supreme Court published the decision that guaranteed the Beneficent Spiritist Center União do Vegetal the free exercise of religious worship in the US.
 The UDV’s unanimous victory in the highest court of law in the US is a landmark not just for the institution and its affiliates, but also for the defense of the fundamental right to free exercise of religion.
 For this reason, the case is considered one of the most important religious freedom cases ever tried by the country’s Supreme Court in the last century.

-This position included thorough explanations by Dr. Glacus de Souza Brito (in memoriam) (Mestre of the UDV, consultant for the World Health Organization and Director of the União do Vegetal’s Medical and Scientific Department – DEMEC, at that time), in addition to major support from other medical experts who were consulted in the lawsuit, including Dr. John Halpern (Associate Director of Substance Abuse Research at McLean Hospital, an affiliate of Harvard Medical School), and Dr. Juan Sanchez-Ramos (professor of Neurology, Pharmacology and Psychiatry at the University of South Florida School of Medicine).
+The investigative proceedings regarding the effects of the Hoasca tea included thorough explanations by Dr. Glacus de Souza Brito (in memoriam) (Mestre of the UDV, consultant for the World Health Organization and Director of the União do Vegetal’s Medical and Scientific Department – DEMEC, at that time).

 Currently, the União do Vegetal maintains regularly operating temples in eight US states: California, Colorado, Connecticut, Florida, New Mexico, Washington, Texas and Hawaii.

 *André Fagundes is a Legal Advisor to the Novo Encanto Association for Ecological Development and a member of the Instructive Body of Nucleo Samaúma (São Paulo-SP).

 >> Read more: Legal Right for the Religious Use of Hoasca Tea.